jomartigcal/adc-compose-countdown-timer/README.md

 ## :scroll: Description
-A simple countdown timer built with Jetpac Compose
+A simple countdown timer built with Jetpack Compose

 ## :bulb: Motivation and Context